Hermann-web/openconv-python/docs/source/index.rst

 ..
-Open Conv Python documentation master file, created by sphinx-quickstart on Fri Apr 19 10:58:23 2024.
+OpenCF documentation master file, created by sphinx-quickstart on Fri Apr 19 10:58:23 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Open Conv Python's documentation!
+Welcome to OpenCF's documentation!
 ============================================

 .. toctree::